-competitive effects, competition advocacy, an introduction to cartels, leniency, exclusive dealing, and predatory pricing, and recently introduced a new short format to focus on discrete competition issues.21
+dedicated to merger investigations and interviewing techniques, competitive effects, competition advocacy, an introduction to cartels, leniency, exclusive dealing, and predatory pricing, and several shorter modules on discrete topics.20

 The FTC previously co-chaired the ICN's Unilateral Conduct Working Group (2006-2011) and chaired the Merger Notification and Procedures Subgroup (2001-2006).
-Under the FTC's leadership, the Unilateral Conduct Working Group produced Recommended Practices on the assessment of dominance/substantial market power and on the application of unilateral conduct rules to state-created monopolies22 and the Merger Working Group subgroup developed a set of eight Guiding Principles and thirteen Recommended Practices for Merger Notification and Review.
+Under the FTC's leadership, the Unilateral Conduct Working Group produced Recommended Practices on the assessment of dominance/substantial market power and on the application of unilateral conduct rules to state-created monopolies21 and the Merger Working Group subgroup developed a set of eight Guiding Principles and thirteen Recommended Practices for Merger Notification and Review.
 The adoption by numerous ICN members of key aspects of the Recommended Practices, such as merger thresholds that incorporate an appreciable nexus between the transaction and the jurisdiction, and objectively quantifiable notification thresholds, is widely viewed as a major accomplishment of the ICN that has improved the merger review process for merging parties and competition agencies.
 The FTC continues to work for greater implementation of these recommendations.
+The FTC participates in these and other ICN working groups, and is an active member of the ICN's Steering Group, which sets the ICN's strategic direction.